ScrollPrize/scrollprize-website/docs/05_tutorial2.md

   <TabItem value="mac" label="macOS">

 * Even if you’re using an M1/M2 processor, please use the x86_64 version.
-* If you get a popup saying that the app can’t be opened, be sure *right click > Open* to circumvent the blocking.
+* If you get a popup saying that the app can’t be opened, be sure to *right click > Open* to circumvent the blocking.

 <figure className="max-w-[400px]">